andreasabel/inCode/entry/introduction-to-singletons-4.md

     here!](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door3.hs#L165-L165)

-    On a sad note, one exercise I'd like to be able to add is to ask you to write decision functions and proofs of not-even or not-odd, but unfortunately, `Nat` is not rich enough to support this out of the box without a lot of extra tooling!
+    On a sad note, one exercise I'd like to be able to add is to ask you to write decision functions and proofs for `IsEven` and `IsOdd`.
+Unfortunately, `Nat` is not rich enough to support this out of the box without a lot of extra tooling!

 5. A common beginner Haskeller exercise is to implement `map` in terms of `foldr`: